Indicial treatment in the public service

 - Recruitment justified by the nature of the functions or the needs of the service (in particular by the absence of staff capable of performing the functions you occupy or because they are functions newly taken over by the administration or require highly specialized technical knowledge)

-- Hold a non-full-time job less than half-time
+- Non-full-time employment less than half-time

 The reassessment takes into account the results of your annual professional interviews or the evolution of your functions.